Confused by WordPress image sizes? Not for long! In this comprehensive post, we explain everything you need to know.

 Today, we’re going to answer some of the most frequently asked questions about WordPress image sizes.

-What are the Standard WordPress Image Sizes?
+What are the Default WordPress Image Sizes?

 Whenever you upload a photo or other image to your site, WordPress will automatically generate one of three different sizes for it, so you would end up with any of these depending on the context.
 Alternatively, you could choose to use the full-size version of the image – i.e. the original size you uploaded it at.

-WordPress determines an image’s size based on its intended use, for example, the thumbnail size will be automatically selected for images in a blog feed, while the large size will be automatically selected for a blog post header image.
+WordPress determines an image’s size based on its intended use.
+For example, the thumbnail size will be automatically selected for images in a blog feed, while the large size will be automatically selected for a blog post header image.

 These are the most common default WordPress image sizes (although bear in mind that this can vary depending on the WordPress theme you use, as its developer may have overridden the default image sizes):